piotrwitek/react-redux-typescript-guide/README.md

 ### You should read [The Mighty Tutorial](https://github.com/piotrwitek/typesafe-actions#behold-the-mighty-tutorial) to learn it all the easy way!

 A solution below is using simple factory function to automate the creation of type-safe action creators.
-The goal is to increase the maintainability and reduce code repetition of type annotations for actions and creators and the result is completely typesafe action-creators and their actions.
+The goal is to decrease maintenance effort and reduce code repetition of type annotations for actions and creators and the result is completely typesafe action-creators and their actions.

 ```tsx
 import { action } from 'typesafe-actions';